BiosystemsDataAnalysis/MASCARA/README.md

 This should ensure all required packages are installed.

+It is then necessary to restart rstudio, and reopen (by opening opening MASCARA_Tutorial.Rmd for example).

 The gtf file Oryza_sativa.IRGSP-1.0.50.gtf is required for annotation of Haider data, this is not necessary for running Paper_markdown.Rmd but can be obtained from: https://rapdb.dna.affrc.go.jp/download/irgsp1.html.